Akashaanande/HAR_using_LSTTM/README.md

 # HAR_using_LSTTM
-Human activity recognition (standing,sitting,sleeping) using LSTM network with greater than 93% acccuracy
+Human activity recognition (standing,sitting,sleeping) using Deep learning Technique LSTM network with greater than 93% acccuracy